naga-vamsi-001/Snowflake/04_snowflake_snowpipe_with_flows.md

-# ❄️ Snowpipe – Continuous Data Ingestion with Pipeline Flows (Fixed GitHub Diagrams)
+# ❄️ Snowpipe – Continuous Data Ingestion with Pipeline Flows

 Snowpipe enables **continuous, automated loading of data** into Snowflake from cloud storage like **AWS S3** or **Azure Blob Storage**.
 It listens for file arrival events and triggers a `COPY INTO` operation automatically — eliminating the need for manual loads.